 The seminal, transformative issues that NATO members bitterly disagree on could make for an acrimonious summit in Riga, Latvia tomorrow and Wednesday.
 If testy exchanges do not flare up, tension will remain just below the surface, straining relations between NATO nations and leading to a stalemate.
 But if the parties involved are willing to countenance some truly spirited debate, reckon with the issues that divide them and begin resolving them, the summit (coupled with a follow up in 2008) could be remembered as a watershed in the history of the alliance.
 Such an outcome would be alternately noted with alarm and cheer around the world.

 NATO members must grapple with two major propositions, both advanced by Washington: Should NATO claim a more global role and should it be enlarged to include Ukraine and Georgia as full members?
 The reaction in Europe to these two proposals ranges from wariness to explicit negativity.
 Moscow, meanwhile, sees its regional interests especially threatened by the second.
+"Mission Creep"

 The prospect of a global NATO would involve a deepening of existing partnerships with countries, such as Australia, New Zealand, South Korea and Japan.
 Full membership of these countries is not yet envisaged, not only because it would require a redrafting of the Washington Treaty, but also because it would have unforeseeable consequences in the case Article 5 (the mutual assistance clause) were to be applied.
 Europeans are sceptical of the proposal mainly out of a fear that such a global NATO would draw U.S. attention still further away from Europe.
 That concern is especially vivid for the new member states from the former communist bloc.
 The prospect of Ukrainian and Georgian NATO membership could, however, help reassure these countries that no new threat will re-emerge at their frontiers.